forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 [in work]
 ### IFN-alpha 2b
 * usually nebulized with 5 mio unit is standard (200K - 400K IU/kg each dose, two time a day) [to confirm and cite]
+* rectal depository and as cream for the nose and tonsils in [Mordyk et al](#summary-mordyk)

-### Considerations on the Treatment Start
+## Considerations on the Treatment Start

-> in work
+### Why the Treatment Start is relevant

-The timing and patient state at the treatment start is noted, since IFNs are most beneficial when administrated very early.
-In the late phase - especially systemically administrated - IFNs can increase inflammation.
+The timing and the disease stage at the treatment start is relevant, since IFNs are most beneficial when administrated early.
+Interferons stimulate the immune response and thereby prevent reaching high viral loads or induce an earlier viral load clearance.
+If a strong immune response is already in place, interferons are usually not beneficial and can increase inflammation, especially observed for systemic administration.

+### Criteria to categorize Treatment Starts
 Different studies use different measurements: 1) days after symptom onset, 2) days after hospital admission and 3) the disease stage/clinical appearance.

+Here the following criteria are used to categorize the treatment starts:
-* Here when available days after symptom onset and clinical appearance (symptoms, O2 saturation including whether O2 is supplemented and CT findings are used).
+* When available days after symptom onset and clinical appearance (symptoms, O2 saturation including whether O2 is supplemented and CT findings are used).
 Mild clinical appearance can either mean an early disease stage or just a mild disease.
-* Treatment is most important for patients with possibly unfavorable disease progression, those in cohorts, as the state of the sub-cohort at risk is considered as the state of the entire cohort.
+* Treatment is most important for patients with possibly unfavorable disease progression.
+Therefore the state of the sub-cohort at risk is considered as the state of the entire cohort.
-* Regarding severe Covid the viral load in the lungs and the distribution of the viruses is relevant.
-The viral load in the lungs does not always correlate to upper respiratory tract samples such as NPS and the viral load in the lungs can remain high for many days or sometimes even a few weeks for patients with severe Covid ([Diagnosis and Viral Load](./../3_medical/diagnosis_and_viral_load.md#variation-by-time-and-location)).

-The reasoning behind following grouping treatment starts is, that interferons can prevent reaching high viral load and support the respiratory tract reducing the viral load:
+### Treatment Start Categories
 * Early treatment start: The viral load is increasing and patients in the cohort progress possibly to a more severe disease state.
 * Mid treatment start: The viral load is still increasing or plateauing.
-For severe Covid cases the viral load in the lungs can stay at high values for a long time.
+For severe Covid cases the viral load in the lungs can stay at high values for a long time ([Viral Load by during Covid](./../3_medical/diagnosis_and_viral_load.md#variation-by-time-and-location)).
 The patients can progress to a more severe state if the viral load stays high.
-* Late treatment start: The viral load is decreasing.
-An increase of disease severity is mainly due to the widespread inflammation.
+* Late treatment start: The viral load is decreasing and/or the lung is already very inflamed.

-The above definitions are followed when possible/adequate which is not always the case e.g. often the viral load peak of the relevant group at risk is not specified/unknown.

-## Administration Method
-[in work]
+## Motivation to Use Interferon Treatments
+Interferon treatment is also motivated by the observation that a dSARS-CoV-2 a major risk factor for severe disease is a disrupted interferon response [to cite].

-## Ref Topical IFN
+## References Topical IFN

 ### Refs Topical IFN Alpha